 Texas A&M University

 Email: ihou AT tamu DOT edu

 Dr. Hou received the B.S. in Electrical Engineering from National Taiwan University in 2004, and his M.S. and Ph.D. in Computer Science from University of Illinois, Urbana-Champaign in 2008 and 2011, respectively.

 In 2012, he joined the department of Electrical and Computer Engineering at the Texas A&M University, where he is currently an assistant professor.
-His research interests include wireless networks, wireless sensor networks, real-time systems, distributed systems, and vehicular ad hoc networks.
+His research interests include cloud computing, wireless networks, wireless sensor networks, and cyber-physical systems.

 Dr. Hou received the C.W.
 Gear Outstanding Graduate Student Award from the University of Illinois at Urbana-Champaign, and the Silver Prize in the Asian Pacific Mathematics Olympiad.

 [Oct, 2016] A paper, “On the Capacity-Performance Trade-off of Online Policy in Delayed Mobile Offloading,” is accepted for IEEE Transactions on Wireless Communications.

 [Aug, 2016] Phd student Ping-Chun Hsieh receives the Outstanding Student Award from the ECE Department of Texas A&M University.
 Congratulations!

 [Jul, 2016] PhD student Han Deng receives Best-in-Session Presentation Award in IEEE Infocom 2016 for her paper “Online Job Allocation with Hard Allocation Ratio Requirement.”
 Congratulations!

 [Apr, 2016] A paper, “Asymptotically Optimal Algorithm for Online Reconfiguration of Edge-Clouds,” is accepted for ACM MobiHoc 2016.
 The acceptance rate is 18.7%.